 Creating a memorable and cherished Christmas for your children doesn’t have to be overly expensive or complex.
 To prove this point, just take a minute and think back on when you were a child.
 What do you remember and cherish most about Christmas?
-As I did this, three main things game to mind:
+As I did this, three main things came to mind:

 1- Helping and serving others.